 Assistant Director, Alumni Engagement Outreach Programs, UC Santa Cruz; Trustee, Santa Cruz City Schools

 Prior to working in Alumni Engagement for UC Santa Cruz, Deb was a librarian at the university and a content editor for Yahoo!.
-She lives in the Seabright neighborhood with her husband and two teenaged sons, both students in Santa Cruz City Schools.
+She lives in the Seabright neighborhood with her husband and two teenage sons, both students in Santa Cruz City Schools.